 Dance is the oldest form of healing and celebration.
 Sunday Dance, a monthly event, is an opportunity to experience both in a safe, inclusive space.
 Non-linear creative movement is a great compliment to a structured yoga practice and a tried-and-true method of removing blocked energy, grief, or unresolved tension from the body.
 It’s also incredibly fun!
 No previous experience necessary, just the desire to feel fully alive!
 All ages welcome.

 Derived from the Sanskrit word for “community,” Sangha is an opportunity to gather together with the aim of enriching the understanding of yoga’s philosophical tradition, through scriptural exploration, chanting, meditation, discussion, and inquiry.
-It will be held on the first Wednesday of each month.
+It will be co-taught by Scott Davis and Pat Harada Linfoot on the first Tuesday of each month.